Staffbase/yamllint-action/README.md

 # yamllint-action

-This github action is linting your yaml files and then annotates every finding in the PR.
+This github action is linting your yaml files and then annotates every finding in the changed files view.

 # usage